kensanangelo/task-list-demo/README.md

 ## Assumptions

--  We will be adding more task details later that will be too much to get all data in the initial list call, so split it into a separate /detailsAPI call from the initial list
+-  The task details are light enough to include in the initial fetch.
+If we are anticipating more data that may end up being too much for this request in the future, we can discuss adding a separate /details api call to fetch that on opening the task.

 ## Design Decisions